3 Types of Security Lights

-Outdoor security lighting has come a long way from the days of bright, unshielded floodlights that used copious amounts of energy and created annoying light pollution.
-Today’s security lighting is designed to save energy, add curb appeal and more importantly, mimic human activity: one of the main deterrents in warding off criminals.
+Outdoor security lights have come a long way from the days of bright, unshielded floodlights that used copious amounts of energy and created light pollution.
+Today’s security lighting is designed to save energy, add curb appeal, and act as the main deterrents in warding off criminals.

 Motion Activated Lights

-Motion activated lights are exactly what you think they are: lights that don’t turn on unless they sense movement.
+Motion activated lights are exactly what you think they are: lights that only turn on when they sense movement.

-The easiest types of motion-sensor lights to install and work with are those that are battery operated, but of course then you must remember to change the batteries periodically.
+The easiest types of motion-sensor lights to install and work with are those that are battery operated.
+Of course, you must remember to change the batteries periodically.
 Battery-operated lights also tend not to give off as much light.
 If you opt for hard wired motion-sensor lights, you will need to know something about wiring or plan on hiring an electrician.

-One of the biggest complaints about motion-sensor lights: when they are triggered incessantly by wind, rain or squirrels.
+One of the biggest complaints about motion-sensor lights is that they can be triggered by wind, rain, or wildlife.
 It’s important to find the right balance in motion sensitivity, and carefully consider where motion-sensor lights are installed, preferably in a location that is protected from moisture.

 LED Flood Lights

 LED flood lights are a source of very bright white light that covers a broad area.
-These types of lights can be combined with a motion-sensor.
-They are generally used in areas like the perimeter of homes, playgrounds, stadiums or warehouses.
+These lights can be combined with a motion-sensor.
+They are generally used in areas like the perimeter of homes, playgrounds, stadiums, or warehouses.

 LED flood lights are extremely long-lasting and use a lot less energy.
 The benefits of LED bulbs over incandescent bulbs has been well documented over the years.
 While the cost of an LED bulb is higher at first, the costs of operating a fixture with an LED light over the long-term is generally much lower.